cadigatt/cadigatt.github.io/privacy.md

 title: Privacy
 ---

 **cadigatt** apps do not collect any personal information or use your location services.
-Your activities are not tracked and we do not store your emails for pubblicity purposes.
+Your activities are not tracked and we do not store your emails for publicity purposes.